jsjoeio/joeprevite.com/src/data/posts/2023-12-25-rediscovering-italian-the-second-time-around.md

 Why then, would I study Italian first something more practical like...Mandarin?

 Well, I decided to study Italian back in college for a few reasons:
-- my other Romance Languages would help (Spanish, Portguese)
+- my other Romance Languages would help (Spanish, Portuguese)
 - my ancestors immigrated from Italy
 - it had a heavy influence on the dialect of Spanish I chose (Rioplatense or Argentinian Spanish)